studentinsights/studentinsights/README.md

 We use GitHub Actions to run a set of tests on each pull request and merge to master.
 See the `actions.yml` file for more, and view test runs it GitHub at https://github.com/studentinsights/studentinsights/actions.
 There's no automatic deployment set up, so nothing will go into production until someone takes action to deploy it.

 #### Production access
 Access to production environments is tightly controlled.
 If you work in a particular district or have been granted access to production systems, talk to someone on the team.

-To create an entirely new Student Insights deployment, ask someone for the "New Student Insights deployment" doc.
+See [CONTRIBUTING.md](CONTRIBUTING.md).

 #### Static IPs
 [Quotaguard Static](https://www.quotaguard.com/static-ip), a Heroku add-on, provides static IP addresses when needed to connect to firewalled district servers.
 The `QUOTAGUARDSTATIC_MASK` environment variable is a subnet mask for routing only certain outbound requests through those proxy servers.
 [Read Quotaguard Static's documentation for more information.](https://devcenter.heroku.com/articles/quotaguardstatic#socks-proxy-setup).
 See the [Procfile](Procfile) for how this is enabled; the socksify wrapper makes routing through the proxy transparent to Ruby application code.

+#### New deployments
+To create an entirely new Student Insights deployment, ask someone for the "New Student Insights deployment" doc.

 # Ops
 Here are some notes on maintaining, troubleshooting and performance.
 Talk to someone on the team for access to more tools and docs.

-## Response latency
+#### Response latency
 Look in the Heroku metrics panel.

-## Postgres
+#### Postgres
 You can use [heroku-pg-extras](https://github.com/heroku/heroku-pg-extras) to get helpful diagnostic information about slow queries, index usage, and table scans.

 Heroku Postgres supports a maintenance window for standard database operations that require minutes of downtime.
 See `heroku pg:maintenance`.